eecs582/eecs582.github.io/review.md

 **If a paper has listed questions (on the [Schedule](schedule.html) page), your review is only required to answer the listed questions (i.e., a summary can be omitted).**

 If there are two or more required papers in one lecture, you are required to write a review for at least *one paper*.
-However, if both papers have listed questions, your review need to answer all the questions.
+However, if both papers have listed questions, your review needs to answer all the questions.
 Note this choice only applies to the review---you must still **read all** the required papers.

 You are also encouraged to include in your review any questions you would like to see discussed in class.